 Minithoracotamy: is a less invasive surgical option available for certain patients.
 Minithoracotomy requires a small incision in the right chest in order to perform the valve repair.
 This procedure reduces the amount of discomfort and allows patients to return to normal activity more rapidly.

-Catheter-based options: Our Heart Valve & Structural Heart Disease Program is investigating catheter-based valve repair for mitral stenosis through an FDA-approved clinical registry.
+Our Heart Valve & Structural Heart Disease Program evaluates patients for the MitraClip.
+The program is also investigating the device for other types of patients with mitral regurgitation.
 Learn more.